 HOLD TRUE TO YOUR NORMAL DAILY ROUTINES AS MUCH AS POSSIBLE

 Do not abandon health routines and put self-care on the back-burner.
 I see this all the time.
-We work hard all year long and then use the holiday season as a free pass to go crazy and get lazy.
-We can do a LOT of damage in the time between Halloween and New Years.
+We work hard all year long and then use the holiday season as a free pass to go do nothing and then punish ourselves in the New Year.

 You do not need to eat all the treats at all the parties, and every day in between, all holiday season long.

 · Decide on your ‘non-negotiables’.
 These are the things that you do for yourself that keep you on your health and fitness path that you refuse to give up.
 For me it’s my exercise, eating high quality food, limiting sugar and getting enough SLEEP.